quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version negotiation to save a round trip.
 Therefore, the client SHOULD pick an Original Version to maximize the combined probability that both:

-* The server knows how to parse first flights from the Original Version.
+* the server knows how to parse first flights from the Original Version and

-* The Original Version is compatible with the client's preferred version.
+* the Original Version is compatible with the client's preferred version.

-Without additional information, this could mean selecting the oldest version that the client supports, while advertising newer compatible versions in the client's first flight.
+Without additional information, this could mean selecting the oldest version that the client supports while advertising newer compatible versions in the client's first flight.

 # Version Information {#vers-info}

-During the handshake, endpoints will exchange Version Information, which consists of a Chosen Version and a list of available versions.
+During the handshake, endpoints will exchange Version Information, which consists of a Chosen Version and a list of Available Versions.
 Any version of QUIC that supports this mechanism MUST provide a mechanism to exchange Version Information in both directions during the handshake, such that this data is authenticated.

-In QUIC version 1, the Version Information is transmitted using a new "version_information" transport parameter; see {{Section 7.4 of QUIC}}.
-The contents of Version Information are shown below (using the notation from the "Notational Conventions" section of {{QUIC}}):
+In QUIC version 1, the Version Information is transmitted using a new "version_information" transport parameter (see {{Section 7.4 of QUIC}}).
+The contents of Version Information are shown below (using the notation from
+{{Section 1.3 of QUIC}}):

 ~~~
 Version Information {